JarekDuda/AsymmetricNumeralSystemsToolkit/README.md

 3) symbol spread:
 - spread_fast(): basic Yann Collet's random spread - very fast,
 - spread_prec():  very good using only q - wants to distributie symbols in 1/q[s] distance (still linear, but slower),
-- spread_tuned(): uses both q and p - wants to get close to 1/x stationary probability of states (still linear, best compression rate).
+- spread_tuned(): uses both q and p - wants to get close to 1/x stationary probability of states (still linear, best compression rate),
+- spread_tuned_s(): uses sort instead of buckets - can be slighlty better, but slower.

 For example for 4 symbol and L=16 states: p=(0.04 0.16 0.16 0.64), q/L=(0.0625 0.1875 0.125 0.625)
 <table>
   <tr>